-Effective January 13, 2011, the Company entered into an employment contract with Ian M. MacNeily, the former CFO and Executive Vice President of the Company until March 31, 2014; effective August 7, 2014, the Company entered into an agreement with Venturex Consulting and Jeannine P.M.
-Webb (principal of Venturex Consulting), the CFO of the Company, which agreement was amended on February 16, 2015 to include the services of Secretary; effective July 20, 2010, the Company entered into an employment contract with James D. Excell, the President and CEO of the Company until January 31, 2014; and, effective February 1, 2014, the Company entered into a consulting agreement, which agreement was replaced by an employment agreement on November 1, 2015, with Michael D. McInnis, the Chairman, President and CEO of the Company (collectively, the "Named Executives").
+Effective August 7, 2014, the Company entered into an agreement with Venturex Consulting and Jeannine P.M.
+Webb (principal of Venturex Consulting), the CFO of the Company, which agreement was amended on February 16, 2015 to include the services of Secretary; effective February 1, 2014, the Company entered into a consulting agreement, which agreement was replaced by an employment agreement on November 1, 2015, with Michael D. McInnis, the Chairman, President and CEO of the Company.
+Mr. McInnis resigned as President and CEO of the Company effective October 31, 2017, and assumed the position of Executive Chairman effective November 1, 2017; effective December 1, 2017, the Company entered into agreement with Paul G. Anderson, the President and COO of the Company (collectively, the "Named Executives").